ionic-team/stencil-site/docs-md/addons/stencil-router.md

 <stencil-route-link url={`/show/${someData}`} />
 ```

-Now lets go over how to access this data from the `show-page` component we are routing too.
+Now let's go over how to access this data from the `show-page` component we are routing too.

 First, we need to pass the `match` prop to our `show-page` component: